Plant genetics: DNA

-Geneticists, including plant geneticists, use this sequence of DNA to their advantage to better find and understand the role of different genes within a given genome.
+Geneticists, including plant geneticists, use the sequencing of DNA to their advantage to better find and understand the role of different genes within a given genome.
 Through research and plant breeding, manipulation of different plant genes and loci encoded by the DNA sequence of the plant chromosomes by various methods can be done to produce different or desired genotypes that result in different or desired phenotypes.